resbaz/nectar-cloud-lessons/README.md

 #### Must do

 1. [ ] Bring the Kanban stuff into this "todo" list
-1. [ ] Work through the lesson 2 defects in github
-1. [ ] Add some more images to checklists
-1. [ ] Investigate the use of MobaXTerm or Babun instead of CygWin...
-1. [ ] Change for Freshdesk once Freshdesk is launched
+1. [ ] Change guide to help to Freshdesk once Freshdesk is launched
 1. [ ] Update for the new support email (support@nectar.org.au) once Freshdesk is launched (confirm email address and process)